wnsgur4092/PetStep/README.md

 * Guided Meditation Mode: put your headphone on and follow the guidance to meditation
 * Interactive Mode: your pet will interact with you through mini games like I spy

+However, the time limit is really tight and all of us do not have any iOS development experience.
+The current version is shown below.

+We are planning to take some time to work on our uni work and swift fundamentals then come back to this project.

 # GIF showcase
 <img src="PetStepShowCase.gif" width="300" height="648"/>